 out-of-date information; and

-information that can be used to minimize duplication of effort.
+information that can be used to minimize duplication of effort and reduce the number of times individuals and families need to repeat their history.

-FP ICHH 4.04

-Assessment procedures include mechanisms to identify and respond to individuals or families in crisis including:

-giving priority to urgent needs and emergency situations;

-expedited care planning;

-connecting the individual to more intensive services as needed;

-facilitating the development of a safety and/or crisis plan; and

-contacting emergency responders as appropriate.

-ICHH 4.05
+IC 4.06

-The organization promptly provides or makes arrangements for specialized screenings, assessments, or tests as needed based on information collected during initial and ongoing assessments.
+The organization promptly provides or arranges specialized screenings, assessments, or tests as needed based on information collected during initial and ongoing assessments.

-ICHH 5: Care Planning and Monitoring
+IC 5: Care Planning and Monitoring

-The person and his or her family participate in the development and ongoing monitoring of a care plan that is the basis for delivery of appropriate services and support.
+Individuals and families participate in the development and ongoing review of a care plan that is the basis for delivery of appropriate services and support.

+NA The organization’s only Integrated Care (IC) program is a Certified Community Behavioral Health Clinic (CCBHC), which is also assigned Mental Health and/or Substance Use Services (MHSU).